The Value of Having a Local Google My Business Listing

 LaFleur Can Help You Get New Business From Google and Other Social Media Platforms

-Ultimately, Google My Business and Google+ are just one part of a much more complex marketing landscape online.
+Ultimately, Google My Business listings are just one part of a much more complex marketing landscape online.
 While getting your local listing up and running is smart first step, you cannot take a “set it and forget it” approach to your digital marketing.

 At LaFleur, our uniquely qualified and experienced marketing professionals stay ahead of emerging trends to provide our clients with outstanding service — and outstanding results.